vjc578/legitstravaleaderboard/README.md

 ### Steps to run the program

+This assumes you have the cookies.txt chrome extension and python installed

-1. Open open strava.com and login if you haven't
+1. Open strava.com and login if you haven't
-2. Open the cookies.txt extension and download the cookies for that page, let's call in "stravacookies.txt"
+2. Open the cookies.txt extension and download the cookies for that page, let's call it "stravacookies.txt"
 3. Run the program `python leaderboard.py examples/august_neighborhood_segment_challenge.txt stravacookies.txt`
 4. Bask in the glory of your fully armed and operation leaderboard.